Skip to content

 Professional lingo: Get to know your pinkie from your pointer!

 Although it is helpful to know your pinkie from your pointer when talking to children, it is also important to understand the proper terms.
-This is not only important from a medico-legal point of view, but having the ability to describe the exact location of clinical findings in professional terms makes communication and referral to specialist services much easier.
+This is important not only from a medico-legal point of view but also because having the ability to describe the exact location of clinical findings in professional terms makes communication and referral to specialist services much easier.

 Clinical History/Documentation Essentials: Take a HAND history